larspensjo/Logonaut/doc/UserRequirements.md

 *   [ReqLineSelectionClickv1] **Line Selection:** Clicking on a line number or log entry in the display area must select that line, highlighting it and updating the selected line number in the status bar.
 *   [ReqGoToLineInputBoxv1] **Go To Line Input:** The user must be able to enter an original line number into a dedicated text box (`Ctrl+G` to focus) in the status bar.
 *   [ReqGoToLineExecuteJumpv1] **Go To Line Execution:** Pressing Enter (or clicking a button) must jump to (select and scroll to) the entered line number if it exists in the *filtered* view.
-*   [ReqGoToLineFeedbackNotFoundv1] **Go To Line Feedback:** Feedback must indicate if the entered line number is not found in the filtered view.
+*   [ReqGoToLineFeedbackNotFoundv2] **Go To Line Feedback:** Feedback (e.g., a temporary status message and/or visual cue like background color change) must indicate if the entered line number is not found in the filtered view or if the input is invalid.
 *   **Auto Scroll:**
-    *   [ReqAutoScrollOptionv2] An **anchor toggle button** in the status bar must be available to automatically scroll to the end of the log view when new lines are added.
-The button's visual state (e.g., icon color) should indicate whether auto-scroll is enabled or disabled.
+    *   [ReqAutoScrollOptionv3] **Auto Scroll Control:** An **anchor toggle button** in the status bar must be available to enable/disable automatically scrolling to the end of the log view when new lines are added.
+The button's visual state (e.g., icon color/style) must clearly indicate whether auto-scroll is enabled or disabled.
+When enabled and filter changes occur, the view should scroll to the new end.
-    *   [ReqAutoScrollDisableOnManualv1] Auto Scroll must be **automatically disabled** if the user manually scrolls the log view using the mouse wheel (scrolling up), keyboard navigation keys (PgUp/Dn, Arrows, Home/End), or by interacting with the scrollbar/overview ruler.
+    *   [ReqAutoScrollDisableOnManualv2] **Automatic Auto Scroll Disabling:** Auto Scroll must be **automatically disabled** if the user manually scrolls the log view away from the end (e.g., using the mouse wheel upwards, keyboard navigation keys like PgUp/Dn/Arrows/Home, or interacting with the scrollbar/overview ruler).
 *   **Keyboard Shortcuts:** Common actions must be accessible via standard keyboard shortcuts:
-    *   [ReqShortcutOpenFilev1] `Ctrl+O`: Open File (Expected, check implementation)
+    *   [ReqShortcutOpenFilev1] `Ctrl+O`: Open File
-    *   [ReqShortcutPasteLogv1] `Ctrl+V`: Paste Log Content
+    *   [ReqShortcutPasteLogv2] `Ctrl+V`: Paste Log Content (when log view focused)
     *   [ReqShortcutFocusSearchv1] `Ctrl+F`: Focus Search Input
     *   [ReqShortcutFocusGoToLinev1] `Ctrl+G`: Focus Go To Line Input
-    *   [ReqShortcutSearchSelectedv1] `Ctrl+F3`: Search for Selected Text
+    *   [ReqShortcutSearchSelectedv2] `Ctrl+F3`: Search for Selected Text (when log view focused)
     *   [ReqShortcutFindNextv1] `F3`: Find Next Search Result
     *   [ReqShortcutFindPreviousv1] `Shift+F3`: Find Previous Search Result
+    *   [ReqShortcutToggleSimulatorV1] `Ctrl+Alt+Shift+S`: Toggle Simulator Configuration Panel visibility.
 *   [ReqUIResponsivenessv1] **Responsiveness:** The UI must remain responsive during filtering and log updates, using background processing and visual indicators for long operations.

 ## 6. Configuration and Persistence